Who is Mister Kuhmistr?

 “accurate, sober, diligent, faithful, always loyal and polite to his master, and fast”.

 Our Kuhmistr, dressed according to the fashion of the turn of the XVIII–XIX centuries, represents the collective image of the famous Polish/Lithuanian masters of kitchen.
 But, above all – that of the famous Paul Tremo.
 Or “the top Europe’s chef” as he was frequently called.
-He doesn’t mind your selfies with him, by the way 🙂
+He doesn’t mind against your selfies with him, by the way 🙂

 In praise of Paul Tremo…